Book an Intake Call 541.359.4585

 Jurors are only entitled to get bored during your closing argument when they’ve already made up their minds, thinking you’re beating a dead horse because you’re already winning.
 Until then, maintain your pace and keep your chapters tight.
 Commit, credit, confront, stop.
 Entertain consistently.

 Whether you’re handling criminal defense for someone falsely accused, managing high-stakes corporate litigation involving millions, or navigating complex civil trials, keep your trial locked and loaded.
-Always give jurors a compelling, memorable story worth repeating for years and years to come.
+Always give jurors a compelling, memorable story worth repeating for years and years to come. offer to book a consultation with Oregon's #1 criminal defense team

 Spousal Privilege, the Quiet Shield for Defendants